 In addition to oxygen, water must have nutrients for the plants to absorb.
 When plants are grown in soil, the material provides nutrients as it is leached by water over time and absorbed by the plant’s roots.
 Water itself has no mineral or nutrient quality, so we need to provide those to the plants with liquid fertilizer.
 We have to do this more frequently than when fertilizing soil, so although hydroponics is less messy, it requires more attentive care.
 This care is worth it, though, because growing your plants in a deep water culture system is a really interesting and productive way to grow your plants!
 There are different setups you can choose from, with different uses for the system.

 What deep water culture can be used for

 Deep water culture is a great option because it doesn’t use any soil, there is a lower chance of pests, and plants can grow more quickly in water-based systems.
 You can do everything in a deep water system that you can in soil:

 - grow houseplants

 - start seeds

 One of the main uses of deep water culture hydroponics is for indoor food production.
-You can grow lettuce, herbs, tomatoes, root vegetables, and many other kinds of produce in shelves, rows of beds, or single units.
+You can grow lettuce, herbs, tomatoes, root vegetables, and many other kinds of products on shelves, rows of beds, or single units.